Pardon: United States

-U.S. Constitution
+Federal government

-In the United States, the pardon power for offenses against the United States is granted to the President of the United States under Article II, Section 2 of the United States Constitution which states that the President "shall have power to grant reprieves and pardons for offenses against the United States, except in cases of impeachment".
+In the United States, the pardon power for offenses against the United States is granted to the president of the United States under Article II, Section 2 of the United States Constitution which states that the president "shall have power to grant reprieves and pardons for offenses against the United States, except in cases of impeachment".
 The U.S. Supreme Court has interpreted this language to include the power to grant many different forms of clemency (generally less sweeping than a full pardon), including not only pardons, but also conditional pardons, commutations of sentence, conditional commutations of sentence, remissions of fines, forfeitures and other criminal financial penalties, respites and reprieves, and amnesties.

-The pardon power of the President applies only to convictions under federal law.
+The pardon power of the president applies only to convictions under federal law.
 Additionally, the power extends to military court-martial cases as well as convictions in the Superior Court of the District of Columbia.

-Almost all pardon petitions are addressed to the President, who grants or denies the request.
-In some cases, the President will, of their own accord, issue a pardon.
-Typically, applications for pardons are referred for review and non-binding recommendation by the Office of the Pardon Attorney, an official of the United States Department of Justice.
+Almost all pardon petitions are addressed to the president, who grants or denies the request.
+In some cases, the president will, of their own accord, issue a pardon.
+Since the 19th century, applications for pardons have been referred for review and non-binding recommendation by the Office of the Pardon Attorney, an official of the United States Department of Justice.

 State law

 The governors of most U.S. states have the power to grant pardons, reprieves and other forms of clemency for offenses under state criminal law.
 In other states, that power is committed to an appointed agency or board, or to a board and the governor in some hybrid arrangement (in some states the agency is merged with that of the parole board, as in the Oklahoma Pardon and Parole Board).

 Nine states in the United States have boards of pardons and paroles that exclusively grant all state pardons.
-These states are: Alabama (Board of Pardons and Paroles), Connecticut (Board of Pardons and Paroles), Georgia (Board of Pardons and Paroles), Idaho (Commission of Pardons and Paroles), Minnesota (Board of Pardons), Nebraska (Board of Pardons), Nevada (Board of Pardon Commissioners), South Carolina (Board of Probation, Parole and Pardon), and Utah (Board of Pardons and Parole).
+These states are: Alabama (Board of Pardons and Paroles), Connecticut (Board of Pardons and Paroles), Georgia (Board of Pardons and Paroles), Idaho (Commission of Pardons and Paroles), Minnesota (Board of Pardons), Nebraska (Board of Pardons), Nevada (Board of Pardon Commissioners), South Carolina (Board of Probation, Parole and Pardon), and Utah (Utah Board of Pardons and Parole).

 On at least four occasions, state governors – Toney Anaya of New Mexico in 1986, George Ryan of Illinois in 2003, Martin O'Malley of Maryland in 2014, and Kate Brown of Oregon in 2022 – have commuted all death sentences in their respective states prior to leaving office.